binaryb3ast/pigeon-mqtt-nest/README.md

 This protocol provides a callable and cost-efficient way to connect devices using a publish/subscribe model.
 A communication system built on MQTT consists of the publishing server, a broker and one or more clients.
 It is designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

+# What is Pigeon MQTT ?

+Pigeon-MQTT-Nest is a lightweight and easy-to-use library that provides a simple MQTT broker for your NestJS applications.
+With this library, you can easily integrate MQTT messaging into your NestJS application and communicate with MQTT clients using topics and messages.

+This library provides a customizable MQTT broker that can be easily integrated into your NestJS project.
+It uses the popular Eclipse Mosquitto library as the underlying MQTT broker engine and supports the MQTT 3.1, 3.1.1, and 5.0 protocol versions.

+Pigeon-MQTT-Nest is designed to be flexible and easy to use.
+It provides a simple API that allows you to create topics, subscribe to topics, and publish messages to topics with just a few lines of code.
+Additionally, it provides advanced features such as message persistence and quality of service (QoS) levels.

+Whether you're building a real-time chat application, IoT device management system, or any other kind of application that requires messaging, Pigeon-MQTT-Nest makes it easy to add MQTT messaging to your NestJS project.

 # Installation